The intent of our maths curriculum is to:

 - make links to real life problems, understanding the purpose behind the maths

-Children participate in daily Maths lessons.
-They also benefit from our shorter ‘Number Time’ sessions which focus on developing number fluency and the rapid recall of number facts.
+Key Stage 1 children participate in daily Maths lessons and also benefit from our shorter ‘Number Time’ sessions which focus on developing number fluency and the rapid recall of number facts.
 Number skills are further consolidated by regular "Do Now" and "Recap" challenges.
 Working Walls are effectively utilised to support the ongoing understanding of concepts and methods.

 Working with Parents and Carers

 Here at Shelton Infant School we take every opportunity to involve parents and carers in their child’s maths learning journey.
 We encourage parents and carers to participate in the following events:-

 - Observing and supporting their child in a Maths lesson in school so that they can see first-hand the structure of the daily maths lesson and the concepts and skills being taught.

 - Attending a ‘Snack and Solve’ afternoon with their child and working together to solve range of problem solving and reasoning activities with the reward of packets of school biscuits once all activities have been completed.